1. Who should apply to the program?

 The Citi Foundation provides a limited number of partial scholarships to participants who otherwise cannot attend because of the cost.
 Please note that we are unable to offer scholarships to all applicants who apply.
 If you would like to apply for a scholarship, please indicate so in the application.

-4. What’s included in the program tuition?
+4. What’s included in the program cost?

 6. Can I come for part of the program?

-The HBS and Accion policy is to accept participants who can attend the program.
+The HBS and Accion policy is to accept participants who can attend the entire program.
 The program design builds lessons based on each case study, discussion group, and classroom discussion.
 Therefore, the goals of the program are best achieved through full participation by all participants.

 7. Can I stay off-campus?